PaulSchmidtGit/Heritability/Alternative Heritability Measures/README.md

 **For SAS** it works similarly, yet you will see that the example analyses make use of SAS `%MACROs`.
 These macros are also provided in the SAS folders.
 You do not need to copy-paste or download the macros in order to run the example analyses, since they are included automatically via their URL and a `proc http` command at the top of each code.

 ### Work in progress
 Note that at the moment we do not provide code for all methods described in our paper and/or for all of the three mixed model functions.
-You can find an overview here:
+You can find an overview below.
+Further note that in some cases the solutions are ad hoc in the sense that they will only work for that specific model.

 H² Method | `asreml()` | `mmer2()` | `lmer()` | `PROC MIXED` |
 :--- | :---: | :---: | :---: | :---: |